msherman/age-of-name/README.md

 S3 has the awesome ability of being able to host static web files.
 We will leverage this as part of process and serve the files from an S3 bucket.
 In the end the output from the terraform commands will provide the URL to where the hosted application, but we need to tell it the bucket to put it in.
-My recommendation is to follow the same pattern as above `intiais-same 3 numbers as above-age-of-name.com` ie if your initials were `ms` and the previous number you chose was
+My recommendation is to follow the same pattern as above `intials-same 3 numbers as above-age-of-name.com` ie if your initials were `ms` and the previous number you chose was
 `247` then `ms-247-age-of-name.com`.

 Great!
 We now have all the necessary pieces to move on and create the infrastructure and application!

 ### Creating the infrastructure bucket
 To create the infrastructure bucket open a terminal and navigate to [config/bootstrap](config/bootstrap).
-Keep in mind we are *NOT* running the `bootstrap.sh` file we just need access to the terraform files to create the infrastructure bucket.
+Keep in mind we are *NOT* running the `bootstrap.sh` file we just need utilize the terraform files to create the infrastructure bucket.

-Now let's initialize terraform with a `terraform init`.
+Let's initialize terraform with a `terraform init`.
 After terraform is initialized we need to get our bucket created.
-If you look at the `main.tf` file you'll notice that it is creating an S3 bucket by using a variable `infra-bucket-name`.
-We will pass this variable in when we execute terraform.
+Inside the `main.tf` file it is creating an S3 bucket by using a variable `infra-bucket-name`.
+This variable value comes in when we execute terraform plan/approve.

 In the terminal execute `terraform plan -var="infra_bucket_name=your_infrastructure_bucket_name_here"`